mihaelasandrea/second-chance-web/README.md

 -   The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   Friends and family members were asked to review the website to point out any bugs and/or user experience issues.
+-   404 page not found was tested while trying to fix other issues, it just popped up and the go back home link worked just fine.
 ## Fixed Bugs
 -   When trying to delete the account, the user gets the notification that the account is deleted but the account remains logged in.
     -   The problem was fixed by removing user's session cookies by adding 'session.pop("user")' and redirect user to login page.